Resources for Sponsors and Community Partners

 Resources for Sponsors

-Once you complete the mandatory trainings required to be certified and serve as a sponsor, you should:
+Once you complete the mandatory trainings required to be certified and serve as a sponsor, you should prepare to welcome newcomers by reviewing CORE‘s CO toolkit and cultural exchange activities:

 Tips for Co-Sponsors